vriesmarcel/FeatureToggles/readme.md

  Validate that all the code can be viewed in your VSTS account.

 ## Ensure everyone uses a different database
 For this exercise we prepared multiple databases.
-Coordinate with your meetuphost that everyone gets a unique database to conenct to.
+Coordinate with your meetuphost that everyone gets a unique database to connect to.
 ALter the database connection string in the web.config file to point to that unique database.

 All databases have the same name, with an additional number.
 User name and password are the same for all databases.
 The name of the database is: **MeetupMusicStoreXXX** where XXX is the sequence number.